austral/austral/README.md

 **Not done yet.**

 Austral is a new language.
-It is designed to be simple to understand and to implement.

 Features: